top of page

 “It scared me to death,” said Leeuwenberg.
 “I thought there was truly a chance I wouldn’t make it back to the locker room.”

 Missouri head-coach Stull called what happened in those final thirty seconds 'the perfect storm.'
-No fewer than nine fronts had opened up at once to brutalize the last moments of what had been a fantastic football game between old rivals.
+No fewer than nine fronts had opened up at once to destroy the last moments of what had been a fantastic football game between old rivals.
 The slip.
 The spike.
 The new chain-gang rule.
 The sideline conference.
 The heart attack.
 The unfamiliar officiating crew.
 The timeout conversation.
 The stopped clock.
 The questionable touchdown call . . . . .

-In the moments after the winning score had been signaled, with the crowd rushing onto the field and officials trying to figure out what to do, Stull had looked them right in the face and said: “I hope you guys are right about all of this, because if you aren’t, it’s not going to be very pretty.”
+In the moments after the winning score had been signaled, with the crowd rushing onto the field and officials trying to figure out what to do, Stull had looked the referee right in the face and said: “I hope you guys are right about all of this, because if you aren’t, it’s not going to be very pretty.”

 The officials had been wrong, and Stull was right: things got ugly.

-In the post-game press conference McCartney could not calm down and refused to give an inch in the foggy uncertainty of what had happened.
-In that moment he could not get himself to be far-sighted about the madness he had just been part of; instead he was enraged and defiant on behalf of his program.
+In the fog of war during the post-game press conference McCartney could not calm down and refused to give an inch.
+He could not get himself to be far-sighted about the madness he had just lived through; instead he was enraged and defiant on behalf of his program.
+He cursed the wretched field conditions at his alma mater, thundering that the surface was unplayable, before launching into an out-of-my-cold-dead-hands style oath on behalf of his team.

 “We don’t apologize for this victory.
 No way shape or form.
-Our students should know, if we were outplayed and the circumstances were fair, then we could very seriously considering forfeiting this game," said McCartney, making it clear the latter option would not be exercised.
+Our students should know, if we were outplayed and the circumstances were fair, then we could very seriously consider forfeiting this game," said McCartney, making it clear that the latter option would not be exercised.
+The diplomacy would have to come on another day.

 FALLOUT